artificialwisdomai/origin/platform/golden/README.md

 Convert `webm` to `mp4`:

-The video recording is stored in webm.
-I have not had much success with playing webm files that allow fast forward or fast rewind.
+The video recording is stored in WebM.
+I have not had much success with playing WebM files that allow fast forward or fast rewind.
 As a result, you may consider converting them to mp4.
 The files are stored in `$HOME/VirtualBox VMs`.